luminovang/documentation/commands/novakit.md

 ***

 ## Generators
-The generator commands allow you to easily generate a skeleton for a controller class, utils class or a view file.
+The generator commands allow you to easily generate a skeleton for a controller class, utils class, or a view file.

 ### Utils Class